 So!
-My first one is my go-to hike here in Newberg when I need a little nature but don’t feel like driving very far.
+My first is one of my go-to hikes near Newberg, Oregon when I need a little nature but don’t feel like driving very far.
 The Ewing Young Trail loops through a forest, wanders along a river, and then crosses a meadow before dropping you back where you started.
 There’s plenty of parking and a playground and skate park at the trailhead if you need a reward for your kids after the hike.
 Pro tip: park by and start at the trail head nearest the BMX track.
 This way it’s mostly downhill and you come out of the trail at the end right by the playground.

 The first part of the trail is a flat, winding trail behind the BMX track.
 There are small dropoffs into the stream but the path is wide.

 After that, hold on to your kiddos, because there’s some slightly steep switchbacks down the hill and a narrow land bridge.
 This is the most treacherous part of the trail because of the dropoffs, but the path is still wide and not at all hard.
 When you get back up the other side after the stream, you can do the little extra Woods Loop, or continue straight on past the orchard.

 After that, it’s back downhill to cross over the stream one more time, this time on a nice wooden bridge.
 My kids love this spot!

 Then, meander along the river.
 The main trail stays a safe distance from the river, but there are a few little spots where you can cut down to a small footpath that goes right next to the river (we love the spot marked Creek Trail on the map).
 Right after this, don’t miss the spot right around where the trail turns back towards the parking lot where a tree’s roots have grown down a hill towards the river.
 Super fun spot!

 Just as the trail starts a little incline, you’ll see a turnoff to the right to take the trail just above the meadow.
 It gives you a nice view across the whole park and in the spring, this is where the best wildflowers here!